-The parameters requested in this section are essentially the same for the three source types.
-For VOC sources the first two variables are termed emission exit point height and diameter.
+The parameters requested in these sections are essentially the same for the three source types.

 Stack/Duct Discharge Height - is the emission exit point height above ground level (e.g. top of the stack for combustion sources).

 Stack/Duct Diameter at Exit - is the emission exit point inside diameter.